H4CKR3M/CustomNpcs-Scripts/README.md

 **LICENSE**: Permission to modify/redistribute scripts as a part of your map only.
 If you can, please link this github page in your map credits.

+* Want to see all of these scripts in action?
+Check out [METAL WEAPON: RE:COIL](https://www.planetminecraft.com/project/metal-weapon-3-re-coil/)

 ## Table of Contents
 1. **JTunes** - Fully Fledged Background music using AudioJ2CK
 2. **AudioJ2CK** - 2D Audio / No Input Lag
+3. **HyperSpawnpoint12** - Better Spawnpoints w/ Optional Spectator Mechanic
+4. **HyperMobSpawner12** - Soulslike Enemy Respawning
-3. **ACInstaller** - Adventure Map automatically installs map content/resources/skins/sounds
+5. **ACInstaller** - Adventure Map automatically installs map content/resources/skins/sounds
-4. **FUtil** - File System Editing
+6. **FUtil** - File System Editing
-5. **StandardUtil12** - Vector Math at Your Fingertips
+7. **StandardUtil12** - Vector Math at Your Fingertips
-6. Legacy 1.7.10 Ports
+8. Legacy 1.7.10 Ports

 ## JTunes
 A fully fleshed out audio system utilizing the power of AudioJ2CK for 1.12.2+ Play seamless background/boss music, *anytime, anywhere!*